Red Sox score 9 straight, rally past Yanks 11-6 for split

 Boston added four more in the seventh, loading the bases on an error, a walk and a single before Story doubled high off the Green Monster in left-center to clear the bases.
 Albert Abreu replaced Miguel Castro and committed a throwing error on Cordero’s bunt, allowing Story to score from second and make it 10-6.

 Chapman was charged with one run on one hit and two walks, striking out two in one inning.
-Hirokazu Sawamura (1-1) struck out two in two innings for Boston, which is in second place in the AL East — but 14 games behind the Yankees.
+Hirokazu Sawamura (1-1) struck out two in two innings for the win.

-“At the end of the day, they’re going to look at who has the most wins, not the one who has the most wins against the division,” Bogaerts said.
-“So that’s the only way you get to the playoffs now.”

 BOONE BOOTED